jbpost2/TeachingWithR/CourseFiles.md

 This course covers the material in the first set of notes (R Basics, RMarkdown, & the tidyverse) in quite a bit more detail.
 All of the source materials are available on the corresponding github site as well.
-Feel free to use these materials for any educational purpose\!

 <hr>